tpill90/steam-lancache-prefill/docs/mkdocs/detailed-command-usage/Clear-Temp.md

 <br>

 ## Overview
-Deletes temporary cached manifests stored in the `/Cache` directory.
+Deletes temporary data created by {{prefill_name}}, such as saved manifests, to free up disk space.

-These files are cached in order to dramatically speed up future `prefill` runs (in some cases 3X faster).
+These files are saved locally in order to dramatically speed up future `prefill` runs (in some cases 3X faster), at the expense of increase disk usage.
+These manifests will also build up over time, as newer versions of games are released, leaving unused manifests behind that will never be used again.

-For most users it isn't necessary to use this command, however it may be useful to free up some disk space if you are running low on storage.
+For most users it isn't necessary to use this command, however it may be useful to free up some disk space if you are running low on storage, or to reset any temp data to assist with debugging {{prefill_name}}.

-These cached manifests will also build up over time, as newer versions of games are released, leaving unused manifests behind that will never be used again.

 -----